A Combinatorial Study on Quiver Varieties

-\end{theorem} \begin{proof} This follows from Theorem \ref{thm:t2}, Lemmas \ref{lem:t2} and \ref{lem:t3}. \end{proof}
+\end{Theorem} \begin{proof} This follows from Theorem \ref{thm:t2}, Lemmas~\ref{lem:t2} and~\ref{lem:t3}. \end{proof}

-\begin{remark} As we mentioned in the introduction, Theorem \ref{thm:t1} is obtained from the result of Nakajima \cite[\S 5.2.]{Nakajima3} (see comments in \S \ref{sub:rep} below).
-This was informed us by H. Nakajima after the original version of this paper was submitted to e-print archives.
-He also pointed out that our argument has a close parallel to a geometric Frenkel-Kac construction of the Fock spaces of affine Lie algebras due to Grojnowski \cite{Grojnowski} (see also \cite[\S 9.5.]{Lecture}).
-The authors are grateful to him for these comments. \end{remark}
+\begin{Remark} As we mentioned in the introduction, Theorem \ref{thm:t1} is obtained from the result of Nakajima \cite[Section~5.2]{Nakajima3} (see the comments below the remark).
+This was informed us by H.~Nakajima after the original version of this paper was submitted to e-print archives.
+He also pointed out that our argument has a close parallel to a geometric Frenkel--Kac construction of the Fock spaces of af\/f\/ine Lie algebras due to Grojnowski~\cite{Grojnowski} (see also \cite[Section~9.5]{Lecture}).
+The authors are grateful to him for these comments. \end{Remark}

 Let us make some comments on representation theoretical aspects of the result in Theorem~\ref{thm:t1}.
 By Nakajima's pioneering work, it is known that quiver varieties are deeply related to representations of (quantum) af\/f\/ine algebras $\mathfrak{g}$ (of type $A_{l-1}^{(1)}$ in our case).
 It is shown in~\cite{Nakajima4,Nakajima6} that their ($K$-)homology groups have structures of representations of af\/f\/ine algebras.
 Roughly speaking, $\oplus_{\vb} H_{*} (\M_{\w}(\vb) )$ is a direct sum of certain highest weight representations of $\mathfrak{g}$ determined by~$\w$.
 When $\w$ is the class of trivial $1$-dimensional $\Gamma$-module, this is the so-called \textit{Fock space} representation of~$\mathfrak{g}$.
 This is explained in \cite[Section~5.2]{Nakajima3}.
 From this view point, the generating function of Euler characteristics is the character of the representation and the generating function of Poincar\'e polynomials is the so-called \textit{q,t-character}~\cite{Nakajima5}, which plays a~fundamental role in representation theory.